 Early in 2007, Christophe took a break from his successful business and career as a brand developer to spend more time with his family.
 This gave Christophe the opportunity to unearth his hammer and chisels and revisit the blocks of sandstones that had been lying dormant awaiting his return in the rear of his garden: he has never looked back…

 Christophe’s work has been acquired by discerning collectors throughout the globe and has exhibited many of his works around the Australian public arena including the Parliament House Sydney, The Sydney Domain, The Royal Easter Show, The Australia Square Building, and Darling Park.
 He has also won an array of awards and recommendations.

 Christophe chooses to work from natural Australian sandstone, handpicked from Gosford and Bundanoon quarries; he has a very strong connection with the stone and mentions

-… “The quality of stones I acquire hold a rich mixture of white, tan/yellowish, pink and beige tones, embedded with heavy iron bands of grain which I attempt to unveil and celebrate in all my pieces….
-Sandstone holds many aesthetically pleasing qualities that i admire.
-I love the raw physical nature of sandstone, it’s colour, it’s texture, touch, durability and the historic history and connection it holds with the earth ” …
+… “The sandstone that i source from the quarry hold a rich mixture of white, tan/yellowish, pink and beige tones, embedded with heavy iron bands of grain which I attempt to celebrate in all my pieces….
+Sandstone holds so many aesthetically pleasing qualities that i admire.
+I really love the raw physical nature of the stone – it’s colour, it’s texture, touch, durability and the historic connection it holds with the earth ” …

 Sandstone enables the smooth, simplified forms, subtle curves, flowing lines and rounded surfaces found in Christophe’s abstract works, and there are also many variations and combinations of textures waiting to be touched in his pieces.
 These textures include naturally weathered, frosted by chisels, rasped rough and polished smooth.
 Christophe has clues about the attributes of any given stone before he starts to sculpt it, but its full beauty and unique grains and characteristics are often not revealed until the sculpture nears completion.

-Other than his most admired artists Brancusi, Henry More and Barbara Hepworth, Christophe draws his inspiration from his fascination with the female form and the way he sees and interacts with the natural landscapes he grew up amongst across Sydney’s foreshores and national parks.
+Other than his most admired artists Brancusi, Henry More and Barbara Hepworth, Christophe draws his inspiration from his fascination with the female form, mother nature and his interactions with the natural landscapes he grew up with across Sydney’s foreshores and national parks.